f0ursqu4r3/jumpstone/docs/TIMELINE.md

 ﻿# OpenGuild Delivery Timeline

 This living document tracks backend-focused milestones, weekly targets, and shared to-do lists.
 Check off items as we complete them and append dates, owners, or notes inline.
+Testing coverage and commands for Weeks 1-7 live in `docs/TESTING.md`; update both documents together when new suites land.

 ## Working Assumptions